Johnnie Tolan: Racing career

 Tolan won 45 midget car races in 1946, and won the Rocky Mountain Midget Racing Association championship.
 Tolan repeated his championship in 1947, and scored 47 wins.
 He had 27 feature wins in 1948.

-He captured the 1950 AAA Midwest championship.
+Tolan captured the 1950 AAA Midwest championship.
 He captured his first National Midget championship in 1952, as well as the Midwest championship.
 He won the 1953 Night Before the 500 midget car race.

-He competed at the Indianapolis 500 in 1956, 1957, and 1958.
+Tolan competed at the Indianapolis 500 in 1956, 1957, and 1958.
 His best finish was thirteenth in 1958.

 Tolan traveled with Bob Tattersall and Jimmy Davies to Australia in 1964.
 Tolan suffered career ending back injuries at the Sydney Showgrounds.

 Tolan had a ritual at each midget racing event.
 He would smoke a cigarette during warmups.
 He would flip the cigarette toward the starting line on his first high speed lap.
 He believed that he would have a successful night if he hit the mark.